 - (i) analytics providers such as Google based outside the UK;

-- (ii) mailing list providers such as Mailchimp based outside the UK; and
+- (ii) mailing list providers such as Mailerlite based outside the UK; and

 - (iii) payment services such as Stripe based outside the UK